Hydrogen fuel cells: do hydrogen cars have a future?

 The other option is a more radical rethink.
 “All low-carbon vehicles demand a premium in the market, but buyers aren’t necessarily willing to pay this premium for the efficiency gains.
 So we need a different business model,” says Hugo Spowers, founder of sustainable car company Riversimple.

-Instead of selling its Rasa two-seater, Riversimple intends to sell its customers a ‘service’: they will never own the car, but, for around £370 a month (although Spowers says this is not the finalised figure), they’ll have access to a certain mileage of hydrogen driving, with fuel, insurance and all other costs covered.
+Instead of selling its Rasa two-seater, Riversimple intends to sell its customers a ‘service’: they will never own the car, but, for around £370 a month, they’ll have access to a certain mileage of hydrogen driving, with fuel, insurance and all other costs covered.

 Spowers added: “This allows us to compete against conventional cars long enough until the supply chain costs come down.
 That, we believe, is a fundamental barrier to getting major uptake of the tech.”